In this section

 The SOS Project (2016-2017)

-Project Goals: The Sense of Safety Project was designed as a means of starting a dialogue about gun violence in the US.
-Visitors were asked to respond to the question, "How safe do you feel at Cal Poly?," by leaving a thumbprint on the appropriate panel.
+Project Goals: The Sense of Safety (SOS) Project was designed to start a dialogue about gun violence in the U.S. by asking visitors: "How safe do you feel at Cal Poly?"
+Participants responded by leaving a thumbprint on the appropriate panel.

-Project History: The SOS Project was built in response to the 2016 Pulse Nightclub shooting in Orlando, and featured an arc of linked plexiglass panels, each comprising a different 2-year period (from 2004 to 2016).
-Each individual panel was pierced by a number of holes, every hole representing a school shooting that had occurred in the U.S. during the given time period.
-Visitors were encouraged to contemplate and discuss how gun violence had impacted their lives.
-Written on the inner panels was the question: “How many school shootings have there been in America during the last twelve years?”
-The answer was shocking to many: More than 300 school shootings in just a twelve-year period.
+Project History: The SOS Project was developed in response to the 2016 Pulse Nightclub shooting in Orlando, Florida.
+The installation formed an arc of linked plexiglass panels, each comprising a 2-year period between 2004 and 2016.
+The individual panels were pierced by a number of holes, each hole representing a school shooting that had occurred in the U.S. during the given period.
+Visitors were encouraged to contemplate and discuss the impact of gun violence on their own lives.
+Written across the inner panels was the question: “How many school shootings have there been in America during the last twelve years?”
+The shocking answer: there were more than 300 school shootings in just twelve years.

-SOS installation on display at Dexter Lawn, Cal Poly SLO campus
+SOS installation on display at Dexter Lawn, Cal Poly San Luis Obispo campus

-The Re/Collecting Project uses digital media to preserve and disseminate the stories of under-documented communities along California's Central Coast.
+Project Goals: Using digital media to preserve and disseminate the stories of underrepresented communities on the Central Coast.

 Learn more about the PolyXpress Re/Collecting project (links open in new windows):

-Project Goals: The rapid creation of immersive theatrical space and interactive audio re-combination to enhance the experience of a live theatrical performance.
+Project Goals: The creation of an immersive theatrical space and interactive audio re-combination to enhance the experience of a live theatrical performance.

 Project History: In summer 2012, Dr. Anderson (Cal Poly Department of Theatre and Dance) asked us to collaborate with her on a community-sponsored, readers-theater production of “8,” to be held at the Spanos Theater for a one-night performance sponsored by PFLAG (Parents Families and Friends of Lesbian and Gays) and a number of other community LGBTQ support organizations.

-Pop-up 2: Working with Kris Gottlieb (the show’s producer and the local director of PFLAG), Dr. Anderson, Tyler Whipple, and our program designed a video DJ system to create interactive projections that would situate the show in a California courtroom, and then switch occasionally to a "live" news video projection.
+Working with Kris Gottlieb (the show’s producer and the local director of PFLAG) and Dr. Anderson, our program designed a video DJ system to create interactive projections that would situate the show in a California courtroom, and then switch occasionally to a "live" news video projection.
 We also designed the interactive-mix audio system that was used outside the theater pre- and post-show to simulate the experience of walking through an extremely vocal crowd of pro-Proposition 8 protestors (including violently anti-gay protestors).
-To create the audio mix, we worked with a group of LAES and Media Arts students to sample and reassemble voices and sounds from hundreds of videos collected from anti-gay and pro-Proposition 8 protests from all over California.
 All media elements created for this work were distributed to other productions so they could be used throughout California in the weeks that followed.

 Learn more about PFLAG SLO (link opens in new window):